France to gamble on new budget cuts as growth slows

 Ratings agencies have been hinting they could cut France's prized top credit rating because of its slowing growth and its potential liability for the cost of bailouts in the European debt crisis.

-Without ever mentioning the word "austerity," ministers from Sarkozy's center-right government spent the weekend defending the need for fiscal vigilance amid fears of mounting debts in Western states.
+Without ever mentioning the word "austerity," ministers from Sarkozy's centre-right government spent the weekend defending the need for fiscal vigiliance amid fears of mounting debts in Western states.

 "The 2012 budget will be one of the most rigorous budgets that France has seen since 1945," said Fillon on Saturday, adding that France's "hour of truth has arrived."